isabelmonge/data-harvesting/README.md

 - Tor Browser not starting: Make sure Tor Browser is properly installed
 - Connection errors: Verify that Tor is running properly and the SOCKS proxy is accessible
 - Slow response times: This is normal when using Tor; one solution is to play around with the request intervals
+- Make sure that port 9150 is accessible

 ### 2. Backup 1: batched requests approach